Table of Contents

 How quickly can you get a book deal?

-The timeline to get a book deal varies greatly.
-After finishing your manuscript, finding an agent can take several months to a year (or more), and securing a deal with a publisher can add additional time.
-The entire process from manuscript completion to book deal can span anywhere from a few months to several years.
+Timelines vary widely.
+After you finish your manuscript, finding an agent can take several months to a year (or longer).
+Once you have an agent, negotiating and securing a deal can add additional time.
+From manuscript completion to a signed deal, it’s not unusual for the process to take anywhere from a few months to several years.

 How to get a book deal without an agent?